TerraCraftere3/TitanEngine/README.md

 - `Engine` contains the code for Titan Engine that is used by the Game and the Editor
   - `src/Titan` contains the engine code
     - `Core` contains the core code used by all Systems
+    - `Debug` contains profiling and debugging code
     - `Events` contains all code for the Event System
     - `Platform` contains platform specific code (os and graphics api specific)
     - `Renderer` contains platform independent code for the Renderer
     - `Scene` contains code used by the ecs and scene renderer
-    - `Debug` contains profiling and debugging code
+    - `Scripting` contains the code for the C# API of the Engine
     - `Utils` contains small utilities like save dialogs, etc
 - `Editor` contains the code for Atlas (The Editor)
   - `src/Atlas` contains the editor code
     - `Panels` contains the code for each panel (asset viewer, etc.)
+- `Script-Core` contains the C# Library / API
 - `Sandbox` contains the code of the Game
 - `Vendor` contains all Dependencies of `Engine`, `Editor` and `Sandbox`
 - `Script` contains build scripts for the CMake Project